 - Verify the domain ownership, and connect Office 365 to Exchange

 - Migrate mailboxes from Exchange Server to Exchange Online

 - Perform the post-migration activities

 A brief overview of these steps are given here:

-Save EDB mailboxes to Office 365 using Kernel for Exchange Server
+Save Exchange mailboxes to Office 365 using Kernel Migrator for Exchange

-Kernel for Exchange Server provides an easier alternative for Exchange to Office 365 cutover migration.
-You simply can save the EDB mailboxes to Office 365 from the software interface.
-Exchange Server recovery tool lets you map the source Exchange mailboxes to Office 365 mailboxes manually or using a CSV file.
-Also, you can filter the Exchange mailboxes by Item Type and Date Range before migrating them to Office 365.
+Kernel Migrator for Exchange provides an easy alternative for Exchange to Office 365 cutover migration.
+You simply can migrate live Exchange mailboxes to Office 365 from the software interface.
+Exchange Migration tool lets you map the source Exchange mailboxes to Office 365 mailboxes manually or using a CSV file.
+It supports all the Exchange Server versions for the migration.
+Also, you can filter Exchange mailboxes by Item Type and Date Range before migrating them to Office 365.
 In the end, you can generate reports to get the details of the migration.

 For small organizations, a cutover migration is recommended for migrating Exchange mailboxes to Office 365.
-However, many Exchange administrators try an easier alternative like EDB to PST converter to save EDB mailboxes to Office 365 considering the technical difficulties of the cutover migration process.
+However, many Exchange administrators try an easier alternative like Kernel Migrator for Exchange to save Exchange mailboxes to Office 365 considering the technical difficulties of the cutover migration process.